Setting up Energy in the UK

 Customer service & ratings

 If you’d like to switch to another supplier we would recommend Octopus Energy.
-Octopus Energy is Which’s No. 1 recommended supplier, and you can sign up for their flexible Octopus tariff while staying protected by the EPG.
+Octopus Energy is Which’s No. 1 recommended supplier, and has been for the last 7 years running.

 Green Energy